 “There are beings that can be seen with clairvoyant vision at many spots in the depths of the earth ...
 If you dig into the metallic or stony ground you find beings which manifest at first in remarkable fashion — it is as if something were to scatter us.
 They seem able to crouch close together in vast numbers, and when the earth is laid open they appear to burst asunder ...
 Many names have been given to them, such as goblins, gnomes and so forth ...
 What one calls moral responsibility in man is entirely lacking in them ...
 Their nature prompts them to play all sorts of tricks on man....” — Rudolf Steiner, NATURE SPIRITS (Rudolf Steiner Press, 1995), pp. 62-63.

-“The predecessors of our Earth-gnomes, the Moon-gnomes, gathered together their Moon-experiences and from them fashioned this structure, this firm structure of the solid fabric of the Earth, so that our solid Earth-structure actually arose from the experiences of the gnomes of the old Moon.” — Rudolf Steiner, THE RIDDLE OF HUMANITY (Rudolf Steiner Press, 1990), lecture 9, GA 170.
+“The predecessors of our Earth-gnomes, the Moon-gnomes, gathered together their Moon-experiences and from them fashioned this structure, this firm structure of the solid fabric of the Earth, so that our solid Earth-structure actually arose from the experiences of the gnomes of the old Moon.” — Rudolf Steiner, MAN AS SYMPHONY OF THE CREATIVE WORD (Rudolf Steiner Press, 1970), lecture 9, GA 230.

 “Gnomes are...unable to grasp how there can be anything but an ineffectual relationship with [human beings].” — Rudolf Steiner, CHANCE, PROVIDENCE, AND NECESSITY (SteinerBooks, 1988), p.
 95.